SSDI Work Credits: Illinois Requirements

 What Are Social Security Work Credits?

-Work credits are the SSA's unit of measurement for your work history.
-Every year you work and pay Social Security taxes, you earn credits based on your total wages or self-employment income.
-In 2024, you earn one credit for every $1,730 in covered earnings, up to a maximum of four credits per year.
+The Social Security Administration (SSA) measures your work history in work credits, which are earned based on your annual income.
+In 2024, you earn one work credit for every $1,730 in wages or self-employment income, up to a maximum of four credits per year.
+This threshold adjusts annually for inflation.

-The number of work credits you need depends on your age at the time you become disabled.
+The number of work credits required depends on your age at the time you become disabled.
 The SSA applies two separate tests:

-- Ages 24–30: You need credits for half the time between age 21 and your disability onset date
+- Ages 24–31: You need credits for half the time between age 21 and the onset of disability.

 The Recency Requirement: Why Recent Work Matters